 - Hourly pay rate

 - Overtime earnings each week

-Don’t violate FLSA overtime requirements.
-With Patriot Software, it’s easy to record, calculate, and pay your employees’ regular hours and overtime hours.
-Patriot’s online payroll software lets you run your payroll in three easy steps.
+The last thing you want to do is violate FLSA overtime requirements.
+With Patriot’s online payroll software, recording, calculating, and paying your employees’ regular and overtime hours is easy.
+And, our software lets you run your payroll in three easy steps (saving you time and money!).
 Try it for free today!